Alex - stock.adobe.com

 Rocky Linux's path

-Rocky Linux has opted to retain the 1-to-1 compatibility by way of public cloud instances and Universal Base Images that are based on RHEL.
+Rocky Linux has opted to retain the 1-to-1 compatibility through public cloud instances and Universal Base Images based on RHEL.

 AlmaLinux's path

-AlmaLinux is the product of CloudLinux.
+AlmaLinux is a product of CloudLinux.
 AlmaLinux is community-driven and focused primarily as an enterprise-grade Linux distribution.
-Like Rocky Linux, the goal of AlmaLinux is to remain 1-to-1 binary compatible with RHEL.
+Like Rocky Linux, the goal of AlmaLinux was to remain 1-to-1 binary-compatible with RHEL.

-However, AlmaLinux has opted to drop its goal to remain 1-to-1 binary compatible with RHEL.
-Instead, AlmaLinux's new goal is to be Application Binary Interface-compatible with RHEL.
+However, AlmaLinux has opted to drop its goal of remaining 1-to-1 binary-compatible with RHEL and instead aims to be ABI-compatible with RHEL.
 To accomplish this, AlmaLinux plans to use CentOS Stream source code that Red Hat continues to make available.

 The similarities between Rocky Linux and AlmaLinux

 On the surface, Rocky Linux and AlmaLinux are similar.
-Their lifecycle is 10 years, they're targeted as production-grade, enterprise OSes, support is around eight years for each and updates are regular -- with a one-business-day lag from RHEL.
+Their lifecycle and support last up to 10 years.
+They are designed as production-grade, enterprise OSes and are updated regularly, with a one-business-day lag behind RHEL.

-Both distributions use the Red-hat Package Manager and Dandified Yum package manager.
+Both distributions use RPM Package Manager and the Dandified YUM package manager.
 Managing applications in Rocky Linux or AlmaLinux is similar to RHEL.
-These distributions also use firewalld, iptables and SELinux as their primary security mechanisms.
+These distributions also use firewalld, iptables and Security-Enhanced Linux (SELinux) as their primary security mechanisms.

 Both distributions include the following repositories, enabled by default:

-For installations with a GUI, Rocky Linux and AlmaLinux default to the GNU Network Object Model Environment.
+For installations with a GUI, Rocky Linux and AlmaLinux default to GNOME.

 AlmaLinux and Rocky Linux share similar uses.
 Both work for enterprise-grade servers, such as web and database servers.
 They are also similar to container and cloud deployments.
-Rocky Linux and AlmaLinux are suited to take on any use case RHEL would be used for.
+Rocky Linux and AlmaLinux are suited to take on any RHEL use case.

 The key differences between Rocky Linux and AlmaLinux